ntorkildson/NatesPortfolio/README.md

 AGeneticAlgorithm : A templated GA for mutating whatever you fancy, in this case the example project mutates(or will mutate) every aspect of the game as it progresses.
 Having the rules, stats, weapons, and AI players change as the game goes on.

-ANeuralNetwork: a basic neural network that the genetic algorithm mutates.
+NNBrainComponent: a basic neural network that the genetic algorithm mutates.
 Testing with this for replacing a default behavior tree is also a priority